Skip to content

 ✅ It IS a Way to Upgrade Your Decision-Making

 In randomness, good outcomes aren’t always linked to good decisions.
-This principle invites you to focus on your process instead of obsessing over results.
-The goal is to consistently improve how you decide—even when the road ahead feels foggy.
+This principle invites you to evaluate yourself based on the strength of your decisions. instead of obsessing over results.

 ✅ It IS Motion Over Mastery